-Open more than one account
+Day Traders Pro Tip: Open more than one trading account

 With funds split in two, you can make six day trades (three in each account) within a span of five days and still not be classified as a PDT.

 How to do unlimited day trades with two accounts?

 Though this may entail higher commissions and statutory charges, it’s better than having your account frozen or being unable to execute a critical exit out of fear that it will trigger a PDT classification.

 If you open up multiple accounts with a single broker, it could be considered a single account for the purposes of determining your PDT status, depending on the broker.

-Let’s look at an example:
+Let’s look at an example for clarity:

 After three hours, when the time comes to close your position, instead of selling stock that you had purchased in the account with Broker X, you sell short in the other account created with Broker Y. That leaves you with a flat position.

-Broker X =Buy 100 Shares
+- Broker X =Buy 100 Shares

-Broker Y =Short 100 Shares
+- Broker Y =Short 100 Shares

 Keep both the positions overnight and, the next day, close both of the positions at the same time, thereby closing both of the open positions.